jerinsam/integration-spark-catalog-lakehouse/README.md

-## LEARN INTEGRATION OF SPARK WITH DIFFERENT LAKEHOUSES AND CATALOGS
+## INTEGRATION OF SPARK WITH DIFFERENT LAKEHOUSES AND CATALOGS
 **DATA ENGINEERING - Integration of Spark with different metastore/ catalogs and lakehouses**
 - In this tutorial, Docker Images are used to create services for Spark, Unity Catalog, Hive Metastore, Nessie, Minio etc., which is further integrated together.